3.2 Influence Without Authority and Coalition Building

 Key Takeaways

-• Influence without authority depends on credibility, stakeholder mapping, business language, and disciplined follow-through.
+• Influence without authority depends on credibility, stakeholder mapping, business language, and disciplined follow-through, and maps to the Influence sub-competency of Leadership & Navigation.

-• Coalitions are built around shared enterprise outcomes, not around personal preference or HR ownership.
+• Coalitions form around shared enterprise outcomes, not around personal preference or HR ownership; Kotter's model calls this 'building a guiding coalition.'

-• A senior HR leader should anticipate resistance and address its business, political, and trust-based causes.
+• A senior HR leader anticipates resistance and addresses its business, political, and trust-based causes rather than labeling it negativity.

-Senior HR leaders frequently need to move work through people they do not supervise.
-A CHRO, HR business partner, or enterprise change leader may not own the budget, the operating process, or the final executive vote.
-Influence without authority therefore becomes a core leadership skill: the ability to earn commitment by showing business relevance, understanding stakeholder incentives, and creating a credible path to action.
+Senior HR leaders constantly move work through people they do not supervise.
+A CHRO, HR business partner, or enterprise change leader rarely owns the budget, the operating process, or the final executive vote.
+Influence without authority therefore becomes a defining leadership skill — the ability to earn commitment by showing business relevance, understanding stakeholder incentives, and creating a credible path to action.
+In the 2026 BASK this is the Influence sub-competency, and at the Advanced tier it expands to influencing the C-suite and the board.

 On the exam, influence is not manipulation.
-It is an ethical, evidence-based process for helping stakeholders see why a people decision matters to the organization.
-The HR leader should listen for business concerns first.
-A finance leader may worry about margin, an operations leader may worry about capacity, and a legal leader may worry about exposure.
-The strategic HR response translates the people issue into terms each stakeholder can evaluate.
+It is an ethical, evidence-based process for helping stakeholders see why a people decision matters to the enterprise.
+The HR leader listens for business concerns first: a finance leader worries about margin, an operations leader worries about capacity, a legal leader worries about exposure.
+The strategic response translates the people issue into terms each stakeholder can evaluate — a direct expression of the translator role.

 Stakeholder groupLikely concernInfluence approach

-Executive sponsorStrategic alignment and visible resultsConnect the proposal to enterprise priorities and decision milestones
+Executive sponsorStrategic alignment and visible resultsTie the proposal to enterprise priorities and decision milestones

 FinanceCost, risk, and returnPresent assumptions, options, and measurable value